Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • stick to a healthy diet;

-• avoid conditions of prolonged stress (driving a car, long flights by plane, being in a poorly ventilated room);
+• avoid states of prolonged stress (driving a car, long airplane flights, being in a poorly ventilated area);

-• sports only under the supervision of a physiotherapy specialist.
+• exercise only under the supervision of a physical therapy specialist.

-For the prevention of coronary artery disease are almost the same as the recommendations for maintaining health after hospital treatment for CHD.
+To prevent coronary artery disease, they are almost the same as recommendations for maintaining health after hospital treatment for CHD.

-Coronary artery disease with untimely treatment can lead to irreversible consequences.
-What are the most dangerous consequences of ischemic heart disease?
+If not treated promptly, coronary heart disease can lead to to irreversible consequences.
+What are the most dangerous consequences of IHD?

 The patient develops chronic heart failure over time.
-But even in the initial stages of the disease with ischemic heart disease, sudden cardiac arrest or myocardial infarction may occur.
+But even in the initial stages of diseases with coronary artery disease, sudden cardiac arrest or myocardial infarction can occur.

-Moreover, according to statistics, 1/3 of deaths occur precisely due to coronary heart disease.
+Moreover, according to statistics, 1/3 of deaths occur due to coronary heart disease.

-If the disease has just made itself felt, it is possible to stop its development with the help of conservative therapy, including physiotherapy procedures and taking medications.
+If the disease has just made itself felt, its development can be stopped with the help of conservative therapy, including physiotherapeutic procedures and medications.

 The goal of pharmacotherapy is to block angina attacks. and also prevent the development of myocardial infarction.

-In no case should you take other medications without a doctor's prescription.
+Under no circumstances should you take other medications without a doctor’s prescription.

-Depending on the condition of the body and taking into account the current pathology, the doctor will prescribe certain medications and vasodilators for you.
+Depending on the condition of the body and taking into account the current pathology, the doctor will prescribe you certain medications and vasodilators.

 At a later stage of the disease, surgery may be required.
-Its task is to expand the vessel, which is blocked by a plaque or thrombus.
+Its task is to expand a vessel that is blocked by a plaque or thrombus.

-One of the most effective surgical interventions for coronary artery disease is coronary artery bypass grafting and stenting of the coronary arteries.
+One of the most effective surgical interventions for coronary artery disease is coronary artery bypass grafting, as well as stenting of the coronary arteries.

 The most important thing is to reconsider your lifestyle and diet.